 Throw in some birdbaths, feeders, as well as shreddable toys, bells, among others in his cage.

-The reasons your budgie needs toys and variety is because it is concerningly common for birds to get bored and develop behavioral issues.
+The reason your budgie needs toys and variety is that it is concerningly common for birds to get bored and develop behavioral issues.
 Toys address this problem by engaging your bird to prevent harmful activities such as feather-picking or screaming.

 When your budgie fulfills its natural instincts of foraging, chewing, shredding, and tearing with its beak, it will help keep both him and his beak in great shape.

 Additionally, toys, sandboxes, and ladders help to keep your budgie physically, mentally, socially active, and stimulated.
 Another benefit of toys is they help prevent lifestyle diseases such as obesity.

 Like any other purchase, the cost is a major contributing factor to which cage you eventually settle for.
 While we would like to offer our feathered buddies the most high-end, luxurious, and biggest cage there is, more often than not, we find our financial hands tied.
 The best option, therefore, is usually to settle for a cage that strikes the perfect balance between being practical with a few extra perks here and there, at an affordable price.

 As promised earlier, here is a list of the 3 Best Cages For Budgies Under $200.

 1. Yaheetech 69 Inch Large Iron Cage – Best Value for Money